matteoveglia/GSheets_InsertThumbnails/README.md

 ## Notes

 - Ensure that the images in the Google Drive folder are accessible.
-- The script might require authorization to access your Google Drive and Google Sheets.
+- The script might require authorisation to access your Google Drive and Google Sheets.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.